Jude-Nwachukwu/microsoft-clarity-playback-url/README.md

 ## How It Works
 - Reads and URL-decodes `_clsk` and `_clck` cookies.
-- Splits cookie values by the `|` character and extracts the first segment.
+- Splits cookie values by the `^`, which is the new delimiter for the cookie change, and in the absence of `^`, it defaults to the `|` character and extracts the first segment.
 - Combines the extracted values with the Clarity Project ID to generate the playback URL.
 - Returns `undefined` if any required data is missing or invalid.